Token Based Authentication in Web API

 2. /api/test/resource2This resource can be accessed by the users who are having the roles Admin and SuperAdmin

-3. /api/test/resource3This resource can be accessed only by the users who are having the role SuperAdmin
+3. /api/test/resource3This resource can be accessed only by the users who have the role of SuperAdmin

-To test this we are going to use a client tool called Postman.
+To test this, we will use a client tool called Postman.
 First, you need to run your Web API application.
-If you are new to Postman then please read the following where we discussed how to use Postman to test Web API rest services.
+If you are new to Postman, please read the following, where we discussed using Postman to test Web API rest services.

 How to use Postman to test Rest Services?